What You Need to Know About Instructional Designer or Technologist

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 163,200 jobs for Instructional Designer or Technologist in 2016.
+There were about 163,200 jobs for Instructional Designer or Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Designer or Technologist by 2026.
 The BLS estimates 16,900 yearly job openings in this field.

 The states with the most job growth for Instructional Designer or Technologist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.